tibco-anz/accelerators-smart-transport-v1/README.md

 Flogo function tfNSW_protobuf2JSON was built using GO language as an extension to process the required message transformation and conversion and other supporting features including:
   - Base64Encoding and decoding
   - Convert protobuf message to JSON format
   - Transforming and generating the output data
+  - Data cleansing and exception handling for bad data
   - Providing Test mode processing and default batch size for optimal processing by tuning the size of the messaging output for publishing to TCM.

 Function Format: